 Identify how you want to organize your business applications and identify the business application names.

 For example, consider a Windows host running IIS.
 The IIS instance serves two applications for two separate customers: Ticket Search and Travel Search.
 The applications perform similar functions, but it makes sense to monitor them separately because they function independently.
 In this case, create two business applications based upon the application name: Ticket Search Engine and Travel Search Engine.

 - Map your IIS applications or application pools, Windows services, and standalone applications to tiers in the different business applications.

 For example, map the TicketSearch site to the Ticket Search Web tier in the Ticket Search Engine business application.
 Map the TravelSearch site to the Travel Search Web tier in the Travel Search Engine business application.

 - If you have not already done so, install the .NET Agent.
-See Install the .NET Agent for Windows
+See Install the .NET Agent.

 - Run the AppDynamics Agent Configuration utility to generate a config.xml and configure the Controller connection.
 See Configure the .NET Agent

 When prompted, choose Manual for the method of tier generation and assignment.

 Currently the configuration utility only supports mapping one business application per server.